 If your group or team has opted to use a stand-alone application to communicate instead of a collaboration platform, you’ll need to decide how you’re going to store and share files with each other.
 There are many services available to store files online and most offer a free version with a maximum amount of file uploads.

-OneDrive allows you to store your files, share with others and collaborate on a document with multiple users at the same time.
+OneDrive is a storage service developed by Microsoft that allows you to store all your important files securely in one place and then access them virtually from anywhere through the internet.
+OneDrive is designed for individual use, with the occasional sharing of files.
 OneDrive gives you 1TB of free storage under Deakin University’s Office 365 plan and links well with the Microsoft Teams.
 Simply download OneDrive to your mobile or desktop and sign in using your Deakin email address and password.

 Hints and tips